psoukie/psoukie.github.io/_notes/the-history-of-modern-text-adventures.md

 [^tads]: Text Adventure Development System – a complex, object-oriented language with customizable libraries – started gaining popularity by 1992 with the release of version 2 and more games.
 An HTML multimedia version was created in 1998.

-[^int-fict]: _rec.arts.int-fiction_ is a Usenet newsgroup founded by **Adam Engst** to discuss hypertext narratives.
-This soon shifted to interactive fiction as represented by text adventures. _rec.games.int-fiction_ was created in 1992 to keep _raif_ focused on creative aspects.
+[^int-fict]: _rec.arts.int-fiction_, a Usenet newsgroup founded by Adam Engst to discuss hypertext narratives.
+This soon shifted to interactive fiction as represented by text adventures. _rec.games.int-fiction_ was created in 1992 to keep _raif_ focused on authoring.

 [^legend]: **Legend Entertainment Company** was formed by Bob Bates and Mike Verdu and joined by Steve Meretzky.
 (Another ex-Infocom employee, Brian Moriarty, created _Loom_ for **Lucasfilm Games** in 1990.)